-What would happen you came upon this while driving?
+What would happen if you came upon this while driving?
 Would you simply ignore it, think it was an illusion, or would you slam on the brakes and stop?
 All good questions.

 You See A Dinosaur Crossing the Road

-We know it is the programming of the dominant cultural narrative that sets the parameters for what is acceptable and what is not.
+We know the programming of the dominant cultural narrative sets the parameters for what is acceptable and what is not.
 Yep.
 They program you to see what they want you to see, so if they do not want you to see dinosaurs, then you simply do not see them.
 Instead, you might see an alien or a Chupacabra.

 When A Velociraptor Crosses The Road, What?

 What do you think is real?
 Techniques like Japa meditation and the Shamanic Journey change the bandwidth of perception.
 Then, you realize you can’t answer the question with a simple yes or no. The boundaries between ordinary and non-ordinary experiences are not static boundaries.
 We can prove this from our practical experience with sleep.

 We do not notice the transition from waking to sleep unless we train our attention.
 When we meditate regularly, we expand our awareness and become more aware of this transition.
 We see it happen.
 We know other levels of perception make it possible to see what others do not.

 A more accurate answer about our dinosaur crossing the road would be that it depends.
 When a Velociraptor crosses the road, it is like any imaginary friend in any popular religion.
 However, our cultural narrative tells us what is acceptable to expect and what is not.
 We know for sure that these creatures existed.
 There is actual evidence of their fossils.
 It’s more than we can say about most religions.

 We believe that time separates us from the dinosaur depicted in the photo.
 However, we know time is not a constant.
 We know speed and gravity can bend time.
 So, is it a possibility?
 Does our cultural narrative close our eyes to this and other opportunities?